-The possible ‘no deal Brexit’ is considered to have potential impact on the free movement of goods, product compliance, contracts and financial planning.
-Additional ‘red tape’, customs checks and tariffs are also likely to result increased costs on top of currency fluctuations that can push prices upwards.
+The possible ‘no-deal Brexit’ is considered to have a potential impact on the free movement of goods, product compliance, contracts and financial planning.
+Additional ‘red tape’, customs checks and tariffs are also likely to result in increased costs on top of currency fluctuations that can push prices upwards.

 Of all the possible threats, PWP Industrial considers the key area to focus on as being anything that negatively impacts our customer’s production and therefore profitability.
 Primarily, restricted or delayed delivery of products has been identified as a key danger and PWP has been working on a strategy to limit the risk.